MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs-google.md

 </br>

 **Question:** **Are there are any caveats to this release?**</br>
 Answer.
-Yes, this release only supports small to medium Google accounts.
+This release only supports small to medium Google accounts.
 Continue to use https://Mover.io for large accounts.
 </br>

 **Question:**   **What gets transferred?**</br>